 And what we're told is the first sign of this is a newspaper intern tweeting, please help us.

-And uh then authorities, of course, believe that they have the one and only suspect.
+And then authorities, of course, believe that they have the one and only suspect.

 They've got to make sure that there's no bombs in that building.

-They've got to follow that checklist to the to the letter.
+They've got to follow that checklist to the letter.

 And no other people were involved in all of this.

-Fox Five in Atlanta is saying that uh that federal law enforcement is saying it's still active and ongoing, which seems to be conflicted by what Lieutenant Ryan Frazier just said, just seconds ago.
+Fox 5 in Atlanta is saying that federal law enforcement is saying it's still active and ongoing, which seems to be conflicted by what Lieutenant Ryan Frazier just said just seconds ago.

 Apparently, the shooter shot through a glass door.

-We're rushing just to pass on information uh due to possible change that uh it was a shotgun that was used in this particular incident.
+We're rushing just to pass on information due to possible change that it was a shotgun that was used in this particular incident.

-We don't have a lot of details on it, but we'll we'll give it to you.
+We don't have a lot of details on it, but we'll give it to you.

-The New York police department, they've confirmed to Fox News that they're they are taking precautionary measures and have mobilized personnel to all major news outlets in their jurisdiction after this newsroom shooting in Maryland.
+The New York Police Department, they've confirmed to Fox News that they are taking precautionary measures and have mobilized personnel to all major news outlets in their jurisdiction after this newsroom shooting in Maryland.

-Uh, if you remember one of the tactics we always have learned, for example, go back to 9-11, in the case of radical Islamists or terrorists, they usually plan multiple attacks in different areas on the same day and they spread them out.
+If you remember, one of the tactics we always have learned, for example, go back to 9-11, in the case of radical Islamists or terrorists, they usually plan multiple attacks in different areas on the same day and they spread them out.

 So everybody should really be on high alert all across the country today.